mccnewton/LawyerLegacy/replit.md

 - **Enhanced Testimonials Section**: Features 6 authentic client testimonials from various platforms.
 - **Streamlined Contact Page**: Incorporates a "Get Started with Sharon" section with 6 attractive service buttons linking to dedicated practice area forms.
 - **Direct Service Navigation**: Home page service cards and contact page buttons link directly to individual service form pages, bypassing intermediate navigation.
-- **Dedicated Service Pages**: Six dedicated pages for services (Wills & Estate Planning, Probate Administration, Applications for Heirship, Powers of Attorney, Guardianship Applications, Small Estate Affidavits), each with detailed information and specific consultation forms.
+- **Dedicated Service Pages**: Six dedicated pages for services (Wills & Estates, Probate, Applications for Heirship, Financial Powers of Attorney and Advance Directives, Medical Powers of Attorney and Advance Directives, Small Estate Affidavits), each with detailed information and specific consultation forms.
 - **Blog/Resources Enhancement**: Individual blog post pages with full content, professional layouts, and a card-based navigation system on the Resources page.
 - **Navigation Update**: Renamed "Legal Services" to "Practice Areas" and "Blog & FAQ" to "Resources", with a consistent updated navigation order.
 - **Enhanced Email System**: Automated email notifications with form-specific identification in subject lines and improved formatting for readability.